Prince Albert of Prussia (1837–1906): Biography

-Albert was born in Berlin, the son of Prince Albert of Prussia and his wife Princess Marianne, daughter of King William I of the Netherlands.
-His father was a brother of King Frederick William IV of Prussia and of William I, German Emperor.
+Albert was born in Berlin on 8 May 1837, the son of Prince Albert of Prussia and Princess Marianne, daughter of King William I of the Netherlands.
+His father was the brother of King Frederick William IV of Prussia and William I, German Emperor.

 Albrecht entered the Prussian army in 1847, serving in the First Schleswig War and participating in the battles of Skalitz, Schweinschädel and Königgrätz in the Austro-Prussian War in 1866.
-In the Franco-Prussian War in 1870 he commanded a guard cavalry brigade at Gravelotte and Sedan.
+In the Franco-Prussian War in 1870, he commanded a guard cavalry brigade at Gravelotte and Sedan.
 After the fall of the Second Empire, he was subordinated to Edwin von Manteuffel in the fighting around Bapaume and St. Quentin.
-In 1874 he became commander of the X Corps stationed in Hannover.
-In 1883 he succeeded his uncle Prince Charles as Herrenmeister of the Order of Saint John (Bailiwick of Brandenburg).
+In 1874, he became commander of the X Corps stationed in Hannover.
+In 1883, he succeeded his uncle Prince Charles as Herrenmeister of the Order of Saint John (Bailiwick of Brandenburg).

 In 1885, Albert was chosen as Regent for the Duchy of Brunswick, as German Chancellor Otto von Bismarck had removed Ernest Augustus, Crown Prince of Hanover, from office.
-In 1913 Ernst August's son Ernest Augustus, Duke of Brunswick became Duke of Brunswick who only reigned for 5 years and 6 days.
+In 1913, Ernst August's son, Ernest Augustus, became Duke of Brunswick who only reigned for 5 years and 6 days.
 After accepting the regency, Albert and Marie resided chiefly in Brunswick, Berlin, and Kamenz.

-Prince Albrecht died at Schloss Kamenz in 1906.
+Prince Albrecht died at Schloss Kamenz on 13 September 1906.
 He was buried in the Mausoleum auf dem Hutberge in the park of Schloss Kamenz.
 After World War II, the mausoleum was plundered and the bodies of Albert and his wife were reburied in the park.

 Marriage and issue

-On 9 April 1873 in Berlin he married Princess Marie of Saxe-Altenburg.
 Albert's parents had been unhappily married to each other and were later divorced.
+The unhappiness of that marriage had been a formative influence on Albert during his growing years.
 His decision to wait until he was 36 before marrying is thought to have been a reflection of his parents' marital situation.

+On 9 April 1873 in Berlin, he married Princess Marie of Saxe-Altenburg.
+They had three sons: